 As humans, we are driven to preserve our connections to others.
 For this purpose, the mental framework we use to interpret our experiences and guide our actions is built through current and past relationship experiences which create, reinforce, or disconfirm the beliefs we have about ourselves and others, determine what aspects of ourselves we will show or hide in order to avoid rejection, and help us decide how vulnerable we can be with others.
 We may also experience various traumatic events that contribute.
 The way that we think about ourselves and others, and our interpretations of experiences, greatly affects how we feel, behave, and how we view our past, present, and future.

 Often we may find that the information in our mental framework becomes erroneous and/or limited, the interpretations we are making are negatively biased, and it is no longer working effectively given new situations/experiences, people, personal growth, life stages, etc… We need to make some updates and assess what information is still accurate for us (or was even accurate in the first place), what approaches are still actually useful, and what new approaches or skills we want to add to our repertoire.
-Also, certain mental illnesses like depression and anxiety tend to produce a set of very similar skewed thought processes (i.e., cognitive distortions) that are both a result of the illness and also help to perpetuate it.
+Also, certain mental health concerns like depression and anxiety tend to produce a set of very similar skewed thought processes (i.e., cognitive distortions) that are both a result of the condition and also help to perpetuate it.
 Addressing our thoughts and interpretations can make a positive difference in how we feel and how we see ourselves.

 Emotional awareness is crucial, as emotions give us excellent feedback that we need to pay attention to.
 Often times, we put great effort into avoiding our emotions, which causes us more distress in the long run.
 The flip side of avoidance is the danger of ruminating in negative emotions for too long, which is not mentally helpful either.
 I like to think of emotions like taking a bath.
 You want to lie in the bath long enough to experience the benefits but, if left too long, the water goes cold and your fingers get pruney.
 Mindfulness approaches can often help, as mindfulness involves being aware and present with experiences, thoughts, and emotions, without latching on to them and getting pulled into overanalyzing and ruminating.
 Creative expression is also a valuable emotional outlet that I enjoy exploring with clients (if that is something that interests them).